KananEisley/transparency-community/COMMUNITY_GUIDELINES.md

 # Community Guidelines

-Welcome to the Transparency Platform community!
+Welcome to the Transparency community!
 These guidelines help ensure our community remains welcoming, productive, and focused on our mission of making government data more accessible.

 ## Our Mission

-The Transparency Platform exists to democratize access to government data, empowering researchers, journalists, activists, and citizens to hold their governments accountable through better access to public information.
+Transparency exists to democratize access to government data, empowering researchers, journalists, activists, and citizens to hold their governments accountable through better access to public information.

 ## Community Values